Around the world cycling record: Nick Sanders (1984)

-Steve Strange

-Steve Strange, an Englishman, achieved Guinness's "Fastest True Circumnavigation of the Globe by Bicycle": 276 days.
-On 13 February 2005, he completed the first record attempt under the new Guinness rules, achieving a world record of 276 days and 19 hours.

-Phil White
+Phil White (2005)

 In April 2005, Phil White completed a record attempt in an estimated 299 days.
-His time did not beat the one set two months earlier by Steve Strange.
+This was not certified by Guinness World Records.

 Mark Beaumont (2008)

 On 14 February 2008, Mark Beaumont completed a circumnavigation of the globe by bicycle in 194 days and 17 hours.

-James Bowthorpe
+James Bowthorpe (2009)

 In September 2009 James Bowthorpe completed an eastward circumnavigation, starting and ending in London, in 176 days.
 This was not ratified by Guinness World Records.

-Julian Sayarer
+Julian Sayarer (2009)

 In December 2009 Julian Sayarer, a London-based cycle courier, completed a circumnavigation, starting at Rouen and going through Europe, Russia, Kazakhstan and China as far as Shanghai; Bangkok to Singapore; the length of New Zealand; Vancouver to the east coast of the US; and finally from Lisbon back to Rouen.
 The time was first described as 165 days, and ratified by Guinness at 169 days.
 Sayarer's blog about the ride is at This Is Not for Charity.